 Semester Hours 2

 Prerequisites Successful completion of the first year of the A.A.S. or A.O.S.
 Automotive Program.

 Semester Summer

-Notes

-check.
-Having a po equire a DMV driver's background or driving record can prevent your
+Many employers require a DMV driver's background check.
+Having a poor driving record can prevent your employment in an automotive repair facility.